-- 90 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
-In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 91 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 92 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 93 New Organisational Security Policies (OSPs) are defined here below: - P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC 94 Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
-The use of this capability is optional, and depends on the customer's production organization. - 95 P.Plat-Appl and P.Resp-Appl are related to the ES that is part of the evaluation, and valid in case Neslib is embedded in the TOE.
+- 91 The TOE provides specific security functionality that can be used by the Security IC Embedded Software.
+In the following specific security functionality is listed which is not derived from threats identified for the TOE's environment because it can only be decided in the context of the Security IC application, against which threats the Security IC Embedded Software will use the specific security functionality. - 92 ST applies the Protection policy during TOE Development and Production (BSI.P.Process-TOE) as specified below. - 93 ST applies the Additional Specific Security Functionality policy (AUG1.P.Add-Functions) as specified below. - 94 A new Organisational Security Policy (OSP) is defined here below: - 95 P.Controlled-ES-Loading is related to the capability provided by the TOE to load Security IC Embedded Software into the NVM after TOE delivery, in a controlled manner, during composite product manufacturing.
+The use of this capability is optional, and depends on the customer's production organization.

-BSI.P.Process-TOE Protection during TOE Development and Production:

-An accurate identification is established for the TOE.
+BSI.P.Process-TOE Protection during TOE Development and Production: An accurate identification is established for the TOE.
 This requires that each instantiation of the TOE carries this unique identification.

-AUG1.P.Add-Functions

-Additional Specific Security Functionality:

-The TOE shall provide the following specific security functionality to the Security IC Embedded Software:

-- Data Encryption Standard (DES), - Triple Data Encryption Standard (3DES), - Advanced Encryption Standard (AES), - Elliptic Curves Cryptography on GF(p): when Neslib is embedded only, - Secure Hashing (SHA-1, SHA-224, SHA-256, SHA-384, SHA-512): when Neslib is embedded only, - Rivest-Shamir-Adleman (RSA): when Neslib is embedded only, - Prime Number Generation: when Neslib is embedded only, - Deterministic Random Bit Generator: when Neslib is embedded only.

-Note that DES is no longer recommended as an encryption function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use triple DES to achieve a suitable strength.

-Note that SHA-1 is no longer recommended as a cryptographic function in the context of smart card applications.
-Hence, Security IC Embedded Software may need to use another SHA to achieve a suitable strength.

-P.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software:

-The TOE shall provide the capability to import the Security IC Embedded Software into the NVM, in a controlled manner, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
+AUG1.P.Add-Functions Additional Specific Security Functionality: The TOE shall provide the following specific security functionality to the Security IC Embedded Software: Data Encryption Standard (DES): if EDES+ is active, Triple Data Encryption Standard (3DES): if EDES+ is active, Advanced Encryption Standard (AES): if AES is active.
+Note that DES and triple DES with two keys are no longer recommended as encryption functions.
+Hence, Security IC Embedded Software may need to use triple DES with three keys to achieve a suitable strength.
+P.Controlled-ES-Loading Controlled loading of the Security IC Embedded Software: The TOE shall provide the capability to import the Security IC Embedded Software into the NVM, in a controlled manner, either before TOE delivery, under ST authority, either after TOE delivery, under the composite product manufacturer authority.
 This capability is not available in User configuration.

-P.Plat-Appl Usage of hardware platform:

-The Security IC Embedded Software, part of the TOE, uses the TOE hardware platform according to the assumption A.Plat-Appl defined in BSI-

-PP-0035.

-P.Resp-Appl Treatment of user data:

-The Security IC Embedded Software, part of the TOE, treats user data according to the assumption A.Resp-Appl defined in BSI-PP-0035.